Web Services

 If the Client purchases via XML, set the Level 2 and configure the following parameters:

-- Behaviour of the remarks: allows the Tour Operator to decide whether to filter the customer's textual remark or send it directly to the supplier
+Behaviour of the remarks allows the Tour Operator to decide how to filter the textual remark entered by the customer:

 - Duration of cache of availability search (in seconds): if set, this value overrides the default cache duration used for customer availability requests—whether for city/multi-ID or single hotel queries.
 Lower values result in more up-to-date availability data